-Physicians use several criteria to determine whether a patient is eligible for a liver transplant.
+Physicians use a number of criteria to determine if a patient is eligible for a liver transplant.
 If these criteria are met, a series of tests must be conducted to check if there are contraindications for a liver transplant, e.g. serious cardiovascular or lung disease, etc.

 Lifetime medication is important.
 Attention to hygiene and diet is necessary too.
 How do you recognise the signs of transplant rejection?
 How do you protect yourself from the sun?
 And can you still get vaccinated?
 These and other subjects are discussed in the videos below.

 Centres and specialist areasCentres and specialist areas